UU Church of Chattanooga Memorial Garden

-What is Memorial Garden?
+What is the Memorial Garden

 The Memorial Garden of the Unitarian Universalist Church of Chattanooga is a quiet section of the churchyard set aside as a place of reflection for remembering loved ones and for the interment of their ashes.